-In statistical thermodynamics [176,139], it is derived that each molecular degree of freedom contributes to the molar heat capacity of an ideal gas, where again is the ideal gas constant.
+In statistical thermodynamics [177,139], it is derived that each molecular degree of freedom contributes to the molar heat capacity (or specific heat) of an ideal gas, where is the ideal gas constant.

 An ideal monatomic gas molecule (negligible spin) has only three degrees of freedom: its kinetic energy in the three spatial dimensions.
 Therefore, .
 This means we expect